tblakex01/github-backup/README.md

 # AWS IaC CI/CD Project

+This project was entirely developed using ChatGPT and the Noteable plugin.
+It demonstrates the implementation of:

+- Generation of IaC for a CI/CD pipeline (CloudFormation, CodePipeline and CodeBuild)
+- Deploying the IaC using the AWS Python SDK  (boto3)
+- Deploying code to GitHub using the GitHub API.
+- Creation of a GitHub README.md.

 ## Donation Button

 If you find this project useful, you can support its development by making a donation.
 Think of it as buying me a coffee.
 Click on the button below to make a donation.
 You can choose an amount between 1 and 99.